Pornography in Europe: Austria

-Azerbaijan

-In Azerbaijan in accordance with article 3 of the Media Act of 7 December 1999, "pornographic materials" are defined as works of art, photographic reproductions of paintings, information and other materials the main content of which is the crude and undignified depiction of the anatomical and physiological aspects of sexual relations.
-Pornography in Azerbaijan is easily and cheaply obtainable in Baku, although not in most other places.
-There are reports of bribes being charged for taking hardcore pornography across the country's borders.
-Meanwhile, the legal activity to combat child pornography is governed by 1998 Rights of the Child Act, 1999 Media Act, the Plan of Measures to Solve the Problem of Homeless and Street Children and the National Plan of Action to Combat Trafficking in Persons.

 Belarus

 Pornography is illegal in Belarus.
 Production, distribution, promotion, exhibition as well as possession with intent of distribution or promotion of pornographic materials or objects of pornographic nature is punished by Belarusian criminal law and results in compulsory community service, fine or up to 4 years imprisonment.

 Belgium

 Bulgaria

 In the People's Republic of Bulgaria (1946–1990) pornography was only available to a comparatively limited number of people.
 What pornographic materials there were (mostly magazines and videocassettes) were smuggled into the country.
 The abandonment of censorship in the early post-communist period resulted in pornography becoming widely available.
 In the early 1990s pornographic magazines were sold at newsstands, pirated foreign pornographic videocassettes became available and foreign pornographic television stations were accessible.
 The first Bulgarian pornographic film was made in 1992.

 The production and distribution of pornography is illegal in Bulgaria.
 The filming of pornography and the online distribution of sexual content are illegal.
 There are no Bulgarian pornographic production companies.
 Accessing, possessing or storing pornographic materials is not illegal (except for child pornography).